Customizing the behavior of cached fields

 in the field's FieldPolicy

 .
-This array indicates which arguments are key arguments that are used to calculate the field's value.
+This array indicates which arguments are key arguments that affect the field's return value.
 Specifying this array can help reduce the amount of duplicate data in your cache.

 Example